aws-observability/amp-cardinality-insights/README.md

 **Amazon Managed Service for Prometheus - Cardinality insights** is maintained by AWS Solution Architects.
-It is not part of an AWS service and support is provided best-effort by the community.
+It is not part of an AWS service and support is provided as best-effort by the community.

 To post feedback, submit feature ideas, or report bugs, please use the Issues section of this GitHub repo.